Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 | 2 |Data Link| Data is chunked into packets, encoded and decoded at switches within a single local network. | Email is directed at the correct computer on network, MAC, LLC |
 | 1 |Physical  |Data is converted to bits and sent through hardware, pins, volts, and cables through electricity.  | Electricity travelling through ethernet cord, power cord.  |

-**Application Level**
- 7. Application - The user (human) puts in a request for information.
- 6. Presentation - Data is transformed and translated so it can be read.
- 5. Session - Connection between user and receiving server is opened and maintaned.

-**Moving Data Around**
- 4. Transport - Data moves from end to end, transfer is completed.
-(TCP, UDP).
- 3. Network - Data moves through switching and routing pathways.
-(IP addresses).
- 2. Data Link - Data is chunked into packets, encoded and decoded at switches within the local network.
- 1 Physical - Data is converted to bits and sent through hardware, pins, volts, and cables through electricity.

 A real life analogy might look something like this:
 **Application Level**
  7. Write a letter in German for a Russian friend.